varun2005cmd/EXP-1/README.md

-Conclusion:
+# Conclusion:
 This program helps us understand how conditional statements work in C++.
 These conditional statements can be used to make decisions in your program, specifically it only runs a block of code if a particular situation occurs.

-# Experiment 6: - To study and implement C++ decision making statements Loops
+## Experiment 6: - To study and implement C++ decision making statements Loops

-Aim:
+# Aim:

 To learn how to implement decision making statement loops like for, while and do while in C++

+Software:
+VS Code

-Theory:
+# Theory:

 Decision making loops are useful to execute a block of code repeatedly till a certain number of times ranging from 1 to infinte depening on the condtion or iteraions